digitallyinduced/ihp/Guide/auto-refresh.markdown

 It's good to have a general understanding of how IHP Auto Refresh works.

 Auto Refresh first have to be activated for an action by calling `autoRefresh`.
 Once activated the framework will automatically track all tables your action is using e.g. in `SELECT * FROM ...` queries.
-Once the action sends a response IHP will start watching for any kind of `INSERT` or `UPDATE` statement to all the tables used by your action.
+Once the action sends a response IHP will start watching for any kind of `INSERT`, `UPDATE` or `DELETE` statement to all the tables used by your action.

 When the page is rendered a small javascript function will connect back to the IHP server using a WebSocket connection.

-Whenenver a `INSERT` or `UPDATE` happens to the tables used by your action IHP will rerun your action on the serverside.
+Whenenver a `INSERT`, `UPDATE` or `DELETE happens to the tables used by your action IHP will rerun your action on the serverside.
 When the generated html looks different to the html generated on the initial page load it will send the new html to the browser using the WebSocket connection.
 The javascript listening on the WebSocket will use the new html to update the current page.
 It uses morphdom to only touch the parts of your current DOM that have actually changed.

 ## Enabling Auto Refresh